agent-squirrel/OSIRiS/README.md

 When setting up a machine, OSIRiS performs the following actions:

 1. Renames the machine based on the manufacturers model number as extracted from the firmware.

+2. Sets the wallpaper to an Officeworks custom one.

-2. Deletes all the user accounts on the machine.
+3. Deletes all the user accounts on the machine.

-3. Creates two new accounts, ‘Customer’ and ‘Officeworks’ which has it's password set to whatever the user chooses.
+4. Creates two new accounts, ‘Customer’ and ‘Officeworks’ which has it's password set to whatever the user chooses.

-4. Configures a new power plan called ‘Officeworks’ that never sleeps nor hibernates.
+5. Configures a new power plan called ‘Officeworks’ that never sleeps nor hibernates.

-5. Disables ‘Windows Update’ to prevent the display machines from eating all the bandwidth.
+6. Disables ‘Windows Update’ to prevent the display machines from eating all the bandwidth.

-6. Configures the ‘OFW-Display’ wireless network.
+7. Configures the ‘OFW-Display’ wireless network.

-7. Sets the time zone.
+8. Sets the time zone.

-8. Sets the time to whatever the user chose.
+9. Sets the time to whatever the user chose.

-9. Configures the machine to automatically shutdown at the user designated time.
+10. Configures the machine to automatically shutdown at the user designated time.

-10. Schedules a task to reset the wireless card on every boot of the machine.
+11. Schedules a task to reset the wireless card on every boot of the machine.
 This prevents the machines being in airplane mode at the start of the day.

-11. Reboots the machine.
+12. Reboots the machine.

 When selling a machine, OSIRiS performs the following actions: